shinyorg/mediator/readme.md

 For .NET MAUI, your viewmodels have the ability to participate in the event publishing chain without being part of dependency injection

+With this setup, you don't need to worry about deallocating any events, unsubscribing from some service, or hooking to anything.

+Lastly, if your page/viewmodel is navigated away from (popped), it will no longer participate in the event broadcast

 Let's go back to MauiProgram.cs and alter the AddShinyMediator

 ```csharp